jrawbits/VE-Installer/ReadMe.md

 Otherwise you risk including obsolete dependencies.
 That's probably harmless; it just makes the installer bigger than necessary.

+### Using the Installer to develop VisionEval packages and models

+VE-Installer is designed not to do a lot of time-consuming redundant work.
+It uses file time stampts to manage most of that.
+So if you're developing a model and you change Run_Model.R, you can just run `make` and that file (only) will get recopied to your runtime.

+The same thing happens with modules.
+So if you're working (for example) on VEScenario (a module which, as of this writing, needs work), you can just go and edit the package code, DESCRIPTION or whatever and when you next run `make`, VE-Installer will recognize that files were changed and will (only) rebuild VEScenario.

+The result is an easy workflow:

+* Edit something in your VisionEval clone
+* Run `make build-clean` to force an update status on all VisionEval files
+* Run `make` from a bash window with VE-Installer as working directory
+* Lather, rinse, repeat until you've got it to build without errors
+    * Extra credit: run `make lib-clean; make VE_RUNTESTS=TRUE`
+* Run `VisionEval.bat` from your runtime output folder and try out the modules and models
+* Repeat from the top until it all does what you want without errors.

 # Key outputs of the build process

 Inside the `ve.output\3.x.x` folder, you will find the following:

-**Table needs to be updated**
 Item | Contents
 --------- | --------
-home | Only present if you ran `make docker` - this is the basis for the docker image pkg-repository | R repository with all built and required packages (for online installer) runtime | the VisionEval folder with the installed / installable elements (see below) ve-lib | Library of installed packages for Windows (used to build "offline" installer) VE-installer.zip | the online installer (needs access to a miniCRAN) VE-installer-windows-R3.5.1.zip | the offline Windows installer
+external | Location where Github dependency packages are cloned and built from pkg-dependencies | CRAN and BioConductor package repository (source and Windows binary\*) for dependencies pkg-repository | Repository of built VisionEval packages (source and Windows binary\*) runtime | the VisionEval folder with the installed / installable elements (see below) tests | Copies of the VisionEval TestData and package folders used for running tests and saving test output ve-lib | Library of installed packages for the local machine architecture ve-pkg | Repository of source packages (VisionEval plus dependencies) used in source installer (optional) VE-Runtime-Rx.x.x.zip | Just the runtime folder (for the local architecture and R version x.x.x) zipped up VE-installer-Windows-R3.5.3.zip | the offline Windows installer for end users VE-installer-Source-R3.5.3.zip | the offline source installer for end users

-If you build on a Linux system, you'll get `VE-installer-unix-R3.x.x.zip` as the offline binary installer instead.
+\* If building on a Windows machine.

 If you `make installer` on Linux or Mac, you'll get a "unix" installer suitable for your local architecture.
+Run `make installer-src` to make the offline source installer.
+Run `make installer-clean` to force the installers to be rebuilt.

 # Running VisionEval locally